 - Living bacteria are in the liquid

-- They can be used to start the new batch of vinegar so it is not necessary to purchase new starter bacteria
+- They can be used to start a new batch of vinegar, so it is not necessary to purchase new starter bacteria

 - Full fermentation will take 3-4 weeks

-- Filter vinegar through a layer of cheese cloth to remove formed film-mother of vinegar, before pasteurization
+- Filter vinegar through a layer of cheesecloth to remove the formed film-mother of vinegar before pasteurization

 - Heat vinegar before pouring it into sterilized bottles

-- Bottle and place in hot water bath
+- Bottle and place in a hot water bath

 - In both cases, the temperature of the vinegar must reach at least 140°F and should not exceed 160°F and should be held at that temperature for at least 30 minutes